laalaguer/vechain-docs-legacy/Contribute/index.rst

 Contribute
 ==========

-This version of documentation is read-only.
+This site of documentation is deprecated.

 Contribute to https://docs.vechain.org/ for new changes.